Image00039Image00039

 for the King of France

-The construction project was carried out with the support of the King of France Philippe le Bel and the Lord of Montségur, Guy III de Lévis-Mirepoix.
-Occupied by a small garrison of around 15 men, the fortress was ultimately never attacked.
-It was abandoned in the first half of the 17th century by the lord of Lévis-Mirepoix before the destruction of fortresses by Richelieu and the Treaty of the Pyrenees.
+The project was carried out with the support of Philippe le Bel, King of France, and Guy III de Lévis-Mirepoix, Lord of Montségur.
+Occupied by a small garrison of around 15 men, the fortress was never attacked.
+It was abandoned in the first half of the 17th century by the lord of Lévis-Mirepoix, before the destruction of fortresses by Richelieu and the Treaty of the Pyrenees.

 Operation